-Here is a selection of the top five Raspberry Pi IDEs.
+Here is a selection of the top six Raspberry Pi IDEs.

 The BlueJ IDE was initially developed for educational purposes and was solely dedicated to Java.
 However, you can also use it for small-scale software development projects, and is ideal for such projects.
 BlueJ IDE is perfect for someone who is just starting out with programming, or for those who want their children to learn to program.

 BlueJ IDE is a successor of the Blue system and was developed by Michael Kolling and John Rosenburg in Australia.
 It has a very interactive and simple interface, which makes it easy to master when compared with other similar IDEs.
 BlueJ is portable and runs without installation on any OS, starting from MacOS to Windows.
 Also, it comes with technical support.
 The support team is very effective and responds to queries within 24 hours, any day of the week.

 Geany IDE is GUI based and is considered very lightweight.
 It is basically a text editor that uses GTK+ and Scintilla along with IDE support.
 Geany is independently designed and requires fewer packages to perform.
 The GTK2 runtime library is the only thing needed for execution.
 Geany is easy to navigate and comes with the auto-completion feature.
 It supports various programming languages, like C++, C, Java, Python and many others.

 Geany comes with syntax highlighting and is highly customised.
 You can add or remove options, windows and bars, according to your liking.
 It comes with various free-to-download plugins that are easily available as well.